digiscot/digiscot-website/pages/evolution/digital-pioneers/iconnect-northeast.md

 We’ve run several to date which have all been successful.
 One of our recent campaigns was in relation to our <a target='_blank' href="https://digitalparticipation.scot/">Digital Participation Charter</a> funded Project ‘Online Employment Support’ which is looking to remove barriers for those unemployed who may have no or limited IT Skills.
 Our Facebook Campaign promoted the project and advertised community bases sessions in locations around Aberdeen.

 Over the 10 day campaign we had up to 100 people click on the ad which generated a spike in our website traffic to the <a target='_blank' href="https://www.iconnectne.org.uk/how-we-can-help/life-in-the-community/help-with-training-and-employment/">‘Help with Employment and Training’</a> section.
-They also doubled the time they spent on the website from over 3 minutes to over 6 minutes.
+They also doubled the time they spent on the website from over three minutes to over six minutes.
 We also had over 30 new people come into our office asking for help with employment related digital skills.

 A 10 day <a target='_blank' href="https://en-gb.facebook.com/business/a/campaign-structure">Facebook Campaigns</a> currently costs £100.
 With this small investment we were able to maximise our marketing budget to reach thousands of new people.
 It would certainly cost significantly more to have the same impact if we just used traditional communication methods like print marketing or running events.